Frequently Asked Questions (FAQ) Regarding TESL Canada Professional Certification

 7. What does “proof of membership in a TESL Canada Provincial/Territorial organization” mean?

 TESL Canada certification is a service offered to its members.
-To qualify as a TESL Canada member, you must be a member of your provincial/territorial organization.
-Go to the provincial/territorial map on any of the pages of this website, and click on your province to find the relevant organization.
+To qualify as a TESL Canada member, you must be a member of your provincial/territorial organization where available.
+If you reside in BC, Ontario, Quebec, PEI, NWT, Nunavut or Yukon, you may sign up for TESL Canada Memberhsip directly on this website.
+For all other provinces, go to the provincial/territorial map on any of the pages of this website, and click on your province to find the relevant organization.
 Contact this provincial organization and become a member before you submit your application for certification.
-If you reside outside of Canada, you will be auromatically directed to the appropriate section of the application form for international membership.
-Proof of membership must include an original membership card/receipt or a direct e-mail from your provincial or territorial association indicating that you are a member in good standing.
+If you reside outside of Canada, you may sign up for TESL Canada International Membership.
+Proof of membership must include a copy of your membership card/receipt or a direct e-mail from your provincial or territorial association indicating that you are a member in good standing.

 8. Can I count my ESL teaching hours in a K-12 classroom if my students were over the age of 16?